 Now you have your main system installed, it’s just a case of connecting everything together.

-The water line that comes out of your reverse osmosis filtration system needs to be connected to your cold water supply line.
+The water line that feeds your reverse osmosis filtration system needs to be connected to your cold water supply line.

 The process of connecting the tubing depends on the situation beneath your kitchen sink.
 The majority of reverse osmosis systems include a half-inch adapter that will fit with your faucet’s half-inch flex line.